Ask yourself, is receiving a tax receipt important to the people participating in my event?

 - Direct cash, cheque and credit card donations of $20 and over

-Red Door will issue a charitable tax receipt to those individuals or organizations who make a donation of $20 or more, provided the donor does not receive any product or value from the donation (eg. prize, dinner).
+Red Door will issue a charitable tax receipt to those individuals or organizations who make a donation of $20 or more, provided the donor does not receive any product or value from the donation (eg. prize, dinner, admission to event).
 The donor’s full name, and complete mailing address must be included in order for the Red Door to issue an official tax receipt.
 You can use Red Door’s Fundraising Pledge Form provided in our Event Resource Package to collect this information.

 - Individual Pledge Donations